 Christopher Nolan's film Inception has been shot around the world, in Japan, Canada, Australia, and Morocco ...
 In August 2009, some scenes of the film were shot in Paris.
 The Bir-Hakeim bridge became a scene of the film, and the Italian caterer Da Stuzzi turned into a Debussy café.
-Other streets of Paris also appear in the film the fountain of Puit de Grenelle and the Galliera museum.
+Other streets of Paris also appear in the film, like the one with the fountain of Puit de Grenelle and the Galliera museum.

 - INGLOURIOUS BASTERDS

 Inglourious Basterds, released in 2009, is the story of a young Jewish woman who witnessed the execution of her family by the Nazis.
 She manages to escape and takes refuge under a false identity in Paris where she becomes a manager of a cinema.

 In December 2008, scenes from Tarantino's film were shot in the 18th district of Paris at the corner of Championnet Street and Poteau Street, in the La Renaissance bar.
 During the two days of filming, the inhabitants of this district were able to meet people in German officer's suits, a panoply of old car and the decoration of occupied France.

 - JAMES BOND : A VIEW TO A KILL